 28. Paypal Invoicing

 Adam Blacker of the MSLGroup recommends Paypal Invoicing, due to the ease of customization and ability to make batch invoices and attachments.
+This service offers free, customizable email invoice templates to help you send your most professional invoices.

 Designed specifically for small business owners (not professional accountants), Freshbooks makes keeping track of your small business financials simple.
 We’ve recommended it many times before on the LivePlan blog and on Bplans, and think it’s a great option for small business owners looking to make their accounting process as easy as possible.